rubyworks/smeagol/README.md

 ## BUILDING

 Smeagol also can generate a static site.
-To do this provide a site destination directory via the `-b`/`--build` option.
+To do this provide a destination directory via the `build` subcommand.

-    $ smeagol -b /path/to/site /path/to/repo
+    $ smeagol build /path/to/site /path/to/wiki-repo

 If `/path/to/repo` is not given, the current working directory is assumed.